| Weight (gsm) | Sizes | Color Palette | Texture | Aging |

 One of this paper advantages is its memory - how it holds the creases.
 But with multi-layered models it becomes a disadvantage!
 Since it is relatively thick, flat surfaces become rippled as can be seen on the neck of the Pegasus.
 Although the folds hold very well and the final model looks nice, I strongly recommend using thinner paper for complex models.

-Unlike EH, which gave me a fight, Tant is much more responsive.
+Unlike Elephant Hide, which gave me a fight, Tant is much more responsive.
 The creases went smoothly, no need for more than my fingernails to stabilize the creases.
 At 35cm the details are nicely formed, although making the wing and reverse folding the legs was a little struggle.
 Again, I failed with the details of the legs; I couldn't make the hooves to be acceptable, there are too many layers for this thickness of a paper.

 Pegasus by Satoshi Kamiya, 35cm square - Tant softness allows easy sculpturing of the wings.
 Fibers are coming out on the neck.